Born: April 4, 1966 Primary Instrument: Sax, tenor

 Besides performing classical and operatic works at important places of worship, David has also been booed off the stage at the legendary Apollo Theater, as well as having actually performed at venues like The Knitting Factory (NYC & Hollywood), The Bottom Line, Minton’s Playhouse, The Bitter End, Fillmore NY@Irving Plaza, Tonic, Brooklyn Museum, Lincoln Center “Out Of Doors” Festival, The 55 Bar, B.B.
 King Blues, as well as all 3 of CBGB’s performance spaces.
 He also once had the distinct pleasure of repeatedly marching across the stage of The Metropolitan Opera as a (scantily clad) spear carrier of the Egyptian army in “Aida”.

-Besides his performance credits, David also works at The Metropolitan Opera and is the head of the Canadian Outreach department for Democracy Now!
+Besides his performance credits, David also works hawking wares at The Metropolitan Opera and is the head of the Canadian Outreach department for Democracy Now!

-He is also the creator/producer of the “Improv At The Khyber” series in Halifax, Canada.
+He is also the creator/producer of the “Improv At The Khyber” series in Halifax, Canada, which continues in conjunction with Norman Adams and SuddenlyLISTEN.
 The series features internationally-known musicians, in an intimate gallery venue, and encourages them to freely improvise and explore with other players, most of who have never met before.

-Short Memory’s current NY-based incarnation includes, Spencer Katzman (of The Spencer Katzman Threeo) on guitar, Jon Frederick on bass and Danny Borg on drums, as well as the Canadian contingent, Dawn Hatfield (Johnny Favourite, The Sidecats) on baritone sax, Peter Johnston (See Through Trio, Quatrain) on bass, Lukas Pearse (Fred Frith, Buck 65, Russian Dragons), also on bass, and Benn E. Ross (Thrush Hermit, Heavy Meadows) on drums.
+Short Memory’s current NY-based, quintet incarnation includes, Spencer Katzman (of The Spencer Katzman Threeo) on guitar, Jon Frederick on bass, Dan Kurfirst on drums and Marty Bound on trumpet, as well as the Canadian contingent, Dawn Hatfield (Johnny Favourite, The Sidecats) on baritone sax, Peter Johnston (See Through Trio, Quatrain) on bass, Lukas Pearse (Fred Frith, Buck 65, Russian Dragons), also on bass, and Benn E. Ross (Thrush Hermit, Heavy Meadows) on drums.

-His latest jazz ensemble is “Flip City”, featuring Will McEvoy (bass) and Kate Pittman (drums).
+His latest jazz ensemble is “Flip City”, featuring Will McEvoy (bass), among other guest artists.

-He also currently has a duet with classical alto saxophonist, Kristen McKeon of the New Thread Saxophone Quartet.
+He also currently has a trio with classical alto saxophonist, Kristen McKeon of the New Thread Saxophone Quartet and clarinetist, Megan Shumate who perform David’s “pseudo-classical” works.

 David's work is an inconvenient cross-pollination of jazz, blues, art-rock, free improv, pseudo-classical, drone, minimilism and beyond.